FahdChalladia/holbertonschool-shell/README.md

 Fahd Challadia (Creator)

-Proyects from the week February 5,  2025 - February 7, 2025 (BASIC)
+Projects from the week February 5,  2025 - February 7, 2025 (BASIC)

-Proyects from the week February 10, 2025 - February 14, 2025 (Shell permissions, I/O Redirections and filters, Init files variables and expansions)
+Projects from the week February 10, 2025 - February 14, 2025 (Shell permissions, I/O Redirections and filters, Init files variables and expansions)